shingjay/CS490-Project-2/README.md

 TODO:
 1. scheduling is wrong.

-For Part 2,\n
+For Part 2,
-1. Go into runner.c and change all ./sample2 to whichever file to test.\n
+1. Go into runner.c and change all ./sample2 to whichever file to test.
-2. Then run make to compile.\n
+2. Then run make to compile.
 3. Call ./runner to execute the program.